-- military conflicts, civil strife, and political risks; - export regulations that could erode profit margins or restrict exports; - compliance with the U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), the United Kingdom Bribery Act of 2010, and other anti-bribery and anticorruption laws; - the burden and cost of compliance with foreign laws, treaties, and technical standards and changes in those regulations; - contract award and funding delays; - potential restrictions on transfers of funds; - import and export duties and value added taxes; - foreign exchange risk; - transportation delays and interruptions; - uncertainties arising from foreign local business practices and cultural considerations; and - changes in United States policies on trade relations and trade policy, including implementation of or changes in trade sanctions (such as those imposed on Russia), tariffs, and embargoes.
+- military conflicts, ongoing geopolitical tensions, civil strife, and political risks; - export regulations that could erode profit margins or restrict exports; - compliance with the U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), the United Kingdom Bribery Act of 2010, and other anti-bribery and anticorruption laws; - the burden and cost of compliance with foreign laws, treaties, and technical standards and changes in those regulations; - contract award and funding delays; - potential restrictions on transfers of funds; - import and export duties and value added taxes; - foreign exchange risk; - transportation delays and interruptions; - uncertainties arising from foreign local business practices and cultural considerations; and - changes in United States policies on trade relations and trade policy, including implementation of or changes in trade sanctions (such as those imposed on Russia), tariffs (such as the recently announced tariffs on imports from Canada, Mexico and China that may or may not ultimately become effective), and embargoes.